AmitKumarBhardwaj/Vrinda-Store-Annual-Report-2022/README.md

 ## Summary:
 This project is done in three stages:
 1) Data Cleaning:
-Data cleansing is performed by using excel functions.
+Unstructured data were cleaned and also removed null values and cleaning is performed by using excel functions.
 For example we created a new column with the name of Age Group.
-Removed duplicates.
+ Data processing :
+In this step, i used some excel functions like IF function for data processing and extract month from date by using TEXT function.
+3) Data Analysis :
+Created pivot tables.
-Data cleaning.
+4) Data Visualization :

-2) Data Analysis: Data is analyzed by using pivot table and excel functions.

-3) Generate Report: A report is created as per the business requirements.
+Used various charts for data Visualization  like bar chart, column chart , pie chart etc..